yuri-beproduct/IdentityServer3/CONTRIBUTING.md

 -  Tests only need to be present for issues that need to be verified by QA (e.g. not tasks)
 -  If there is a scenario that is far too hard to test there does not need to be a test for it.
   - "Too hard" is determined by the team as a whole.

-**Contribution Packages**

-If you are planning to add functionality via contribution packages, we would like you to use `IdentityServer3.Contrib.*` as a naming convention.